raosan/symon/CONTRIBUTING.md

 ## Fork Process

-1. Ensure that you've installed the necessary tools in your system.
+1. Ensure that you've installed the necessary tools in your system (eg, node-js and npm).
 2. Fork this project into your own Github account.
 3. When forking is done, clone `symon` from your account.